wolfgangasdf/reftool5/README.md

 * Click on `Show orphans` to show articles not belonging to any topic.
 Don't misuse this as a "read later" tag.
 * Tools view: Extensive database information, checking for missing / orphaned document files, etcetera.
 * topics and documents are sorted alphanumerically, just use numbers to order them (000-first, 00-second, 01-third etc.).
+* The size of PDFs can be reduced using ghostscript, see preferences.

 Reftool is not/can not: